Best eco-friendly Christmas gifts

 13. Street Santa

 There's nothing quite like kindness from a stranger to lift spirits.
-Why not set one up in your neighbourhood?
-There's a nifty online tool called "Draw Names" that helps you organise the game.
+So why not set up a Street Santa – a take on Secret Santa – in your neighbourhood?
+There's a nifty online tool called "Draw Names" which helps you organise the game.
 Just agree between yourselves on a price limit and a day for swapping/ leaving gifts on the doorstep.

 14. Online Christmas games

 You can have a whole load of fun with all your friends and family online, if your loved ones don't live nearby.
-There's so many virtual versions of festive favourites.
+There are so many virtual versions of festive favourites.
 Why not play a version of the classic Pictionary online using the website Drawasaurus?
-Or put together a trust Christmas online quiz?
+Or put together a Christmas online quiz?

 Christmas food